Velobstacles/velo/docs/source/resources.rst

 *******

 **GET** :file:`/reports?location={longitude},{latitude}&radius={radius}&page={index}&page_size={size}`
    Returns a paginated list of reports.
+If no parameter is provided, reports in antechronological order (newests first).

-   Required query parameters:
+   Optionnal query parameters:

       :location: The longitude/latitude around which to retrieve information.
                  This must be specified as `longitude,latitude`.

-   Optionnal query parameters:

       :radius: Defines the distance in meters within which to return results.
                Default to 50.